-Uses and Amenities: Memorial park is host to the annual "Music in the Park" concert series.
-Each August the City and the Downtown Development Authority sponsor a series of concerts in the park every Monday night at 7:00 pm.
-The gazebo in the northwest portion of the park is used as the stage and residents can bring their own blanket or lawn chair and enjoy the music.
-The park is enjoyed as a resting spot for residents and shoppers using the downtown area.
+Uses and Amenities: The Park features a gazebo in the northwest portion of the park that can be used as a stage during events or weddings.
+The Park features a cascading rock water feature in the middle of the park with benches, a brick walkway, and beautiful landscaping.
+The Park also features memorials dedicated to residents of Bronson who served in the military.
+The Park is enjoyed as a resting spot for residents and shoppers visiting the downtown area.
 The space is also utilized for memorial ceremonies on Memorial Day and Veterans Day as well as during the Annual Polish Festival in July.
+This Park was improved in 2016 and 2017 and is in great condition.